 - soft drinks of all types.

 Once these foods have gone through the digestive process their oils get into the bloodstream, which then finds their way to the lungs.
-When you breathe out, an odour is emitted, caused by the presence of these kinds of food and drink.
+When you breathe out an odor is emitted, caused by the presence of these kinds of food and drink.

 Bad breath has other causes too